'Going to be massive': First cruise ship returns to Napier after cyclone, retailers thrilled

 The first cruise ship to visit Napier Port since Cyclone Gabrielle hit the region has arrived this morning.

-A Napier shop owners says “it is going to be massive” for retailers, following an extremely quiet period post-cyclone.
+A Napier shop owner says “it is going to be massive” for retailers, following an extremely quiet period post-cyclone.

-The MSC Magnifica, which has capacity for over 3000 passengers, arrived in Napier Port about 9.30am on Friday.
+The MSC Magnifica, which has capacity for more than 3000 passengers, arrived in Napier Port about 9.30am today.

 It is the first cruise ship in the region since the Viking Mars visited a month ago, just days before the deadly cyclone.

-Buses were lined up at the port on Friday morning ready to take passengers into the city and to sites around the region.
+Buses were lined up at the port this morning ready to take passengers into the city and to sites around the region.

 Creation NZ, a shop in Napier’s CBD, owner Jill Harper said it was great to see a cruise ship return.